 Speciality: Acute Care Common Stem - Anaesthetics (ACCS-Anaesthetics)

-The East Region of Scotland Deanery is set in Tayside, a beautiful area to live and work within.
+The East Region of Scotland Deanery is set in Tayside, a beautiful area to live and work.
 It has varied geography and offers diverse interests for individuals and families.
 There is thriving city life in the University town of Dundee and in Perth and easy access to beautiful countryside for sport and leisure in Angus, Perthshire and North Fife.
-The area has unique and innovative theatres, museums such as the V&A, sporting venues and world-renowned facilities for golf in and around St Andrews.
+The area has unique and innovative theatres, museums and sporting venues, world-renowned facilities for golf in and around St Andrews.
 Dundee also hosts its own Victoria and Albert Museum.

 House prices are competitive and the quality of life in Tayside is excellent with very good road and rail networks to the other areas of Scotland.